travelingcircusofurbanism/website/docs/posts/nowhere/Games/content.md

 This book is an analysis of how video games can influence players, even their fundamental attitudes and beliefs about the world.

 Of course, video game has been suffered from a negative social connotation and no one takes it seriously.
-> Despite their commercial success, video games still struggle for acceptance as a cultural form. —they are perceived to serve no cultural or social function save distraction at best, moral baseness at worst.
+> Despite their commercial success, video games still struggle for acceptance as a cultural form. —they are perceived to serve no cultural or social function save distraction at best, moral baseness at worst.(Bogost, 2010, p15)

 However, according to this book, video game can be a great storytelling medium that have significant impact on players (if it’s used well, of course).

-> I’m saying that this is a mature storytelling medium that has enormous power to shape the debates within our culture. (…) this book suggests that video games open a new domain for persuasion, thanks to their core representational mode, procedurally.(…) I call this new form *procedural rhetoric*, the art of persuasion through rule-based representations and interactions rather than the spoken word, writing, images, or moving pictures.
+> I’m saying that this is a mature storytelling medium that has enormous power to shape the debates within our culture. (…) this book suggests that video games open a new domain for persuasion, thanks to their core representational mode, procedurally.(…) I call this new form procedural rhetoric, the art of persuasion through rule-based representations and interactions rather than the spoken word, writing, images, or moving pictures.
+(Bogost, 2010, p21)

 With that in mind, I started digging into the games that have close relationship with a field urban design and architecture.
 Some of them are amazing tools for urban simulation or education, even for citizen participation.